ThePortoGeese/ThePortoGeese/README.md

 ## What about actual work?

+I WAS PART OF THE DEV TEAM OF RETROLVER, THE GREATEST GAME IN EXISTANCE: https://theportogeese.itch.io/retrolver

-Currently working on my own game.
+Currently working on my 2 games and a small messaging app.
 If you see a series of private commits that's probably what I was working on.

-Currently using Dart and flutter to create mobile apps for ISPGAYA.
+I used Dart and flutter to create mobile apps for ISPGAYA.
 I did some applications in C++ and C# for my school.
 Please do not judge me for those :P

 Besides everything, I do love programming.
 It's my passion.
 My craft.
 I might procrastinate but, those moments where I do actual work?
 They are the greatest moments ever.